-Make sure the Emergency Stop key the front of the machine is not pressed in.
+Make sure the Emergency Stop button the front of the machine is not pressed in.

-When I Use the Joystick to Focus the Table, the Table is Moving Slowly
+When I use the Joystick to focus the table, the table is moving slowly.

 You are in "Fine" focus mode where the table moves up in small increments.
 Tilt the Joystick to the left or right to toggle between fine and course movement.
-For more information, see "Job" on page 73.
+For more information, see "Focus" on page 69.